-The other way to look at REITs is like banks create a pool of securitized assets comprising of different categories of loans which are then issued as securities to investors.
+The other way to look at REITs is like banks create a pool of securitized assets consisting of different categories of loans which are then issued as securities to investors.
 REITs are, in a way, a method of securitizing real estate receivables.
 If you wish to invest in a REIT, it's worth knowing about some aspects of it, so you can make informed decisions on your investment.
 Let us look at investing in REITs pros and cons and also why not to invest in REITs.

 REITs are designed to be tax efficient.
 The government has given them pass-through status.
-That means; when the REIT receives the rentals and distributes to its shareholders, it will be treated as a pass-through flow and will not be taxed.
+That means; when the REIT receives the rentals and distributes them to its shareholders, it will be treated as a pass-through flow and will not be taxed.
 This is a crucial impetus for investors as tax-saving on REITs is more than that of other investments like gains on stocks and commodities.

 For real estate developers, REITs offer the benefit of monetizing their assets.
 This allows the realty companies to focus more on executing realty projects rather than owning the realty assets.
 This makes them asset-light and improves their ROI.

 Finally, REITs will be regulated by SEBI since they will be a traded financial security and will be transacted through the secondary market.
 The SEBI regulation will come with stringent reporting and disclosure practices, which the REIT will have to adhere to.
 This will ensure greater transparency, which is good for the investor.

 But REITs also have some challenges; here are few of them…

 There are also some key challenges that REITs face in India.
 While some are regulatory, others are driven by the business environment..